Banyc/Sharer/README.md

 # Sharer

-Share photo and text from any device to computer
+Share photo and text between any device and the APP host.

 ## Demo